albertoadami/aws-certified-developer-notes/NOTES.md

 * ***Power user access:*** admin without user management;
 * ***Read only access:*** only view to AWS services.

+When you define your policies, AWS reccomends that you adopt the principle of ***least privilege*** and grant someone with the minimum permissions they need for their daily tasks.

 If to an IAM user we attach an admin policy and also a "deny-all" custom police, the user will not be able to do anything.
 This because the explicit deny ovverrides the other policy in AWS.

 In AWS a ***IAM user*** has: